 - Mexican Shepherds

-It doesn’t matter how you call your Aussie.
-It still remains that fascinating dog that fills your life with incredible emotions and unbelievable memories that will last for a lifetime.
+It doesn’t matter what you call your Aussie.
+It remains that fascinating dog that fills your life with incredible emotions and unbelievable memories that will last a lifetime.

-If you have ever seen an Australian Shepherd puppy, you have probably noticed that it has either small tail or no tail at tall.
-The first thought that usually comes to people’s minds is that the puppy’s tail has been docked on purpose.
+If you have ever seen an Australian Shepherd puppy, you have probably noticed that it has either a small tail or no tail at tall.
+The first thought that usually comes to people’s minds is that the puppy’s tail has been intentionally docked.
 However, it’s not always true.

 One in five Aussie puppies is born with a naturally bobbed tail.
 It is a rare feature often associated with this breed.
 The Australian Shepherds have a recessive gene in their genetic code.
-And this gene contributes to creating a shortened tail in a natural way.
 This mutation is known as the C189G gene.
-It would be interesting for you to find out that there are three options whether a shortened tail will occur in a puppy on not:
+And this gene contributes to naturally creating a shortened tail.
+It would be interesting for you to find out that there are three options for whether a shortened tail will occur in a puppy on not:

-- Two copies of a normal gene will result in producing puppies with normal tails
+- Two copies of a normal gene will produce puppies with normal tails.

-Breeding for shortened tail is not recommended just because many puppies will not survive.
+Breeding for shortened tails is not recommended because many puppies will not survive.
 They will probably die during or right after their birth.

-Due to the fact that the Australian Shepherds are very smart and need a job on a regular basis, they can make excellent therapy dogs.
-If trained properly, your Aussie puppy can turn into any type of assistance dogs.
+Because Australian Shepherds are intelligent and need a job regularly, they can make excellent therapy dogs.
+If trained properly, your Aussie puppy can become an assistance dog.
 It can be successfully used as a search and rescue dog as well.

 No matter which job you will choose for your Aussie.
 Your dog will always love you.
-Just find out the most fascinating Australian Shepherd puppy facts to make sure that this pet is right for you.
+Find the fascinating Australian Shepherd puppy facts to ensure this pet is right for you.